sftcd/tinfoil/README.md

 be used in many other circumstances that the authors have apparently not envisaged.

+	- As pointed out on the list (e.g. by
+[Yoav Nir](https://www.ietf.org/mail-archive/web/tls/current/msg24070.html) and others), if there was a standard for this scheme, code for that would leak into being used on the public Internet via the normal implementations that are used both within and outside pretty much all networks.

 1. We also have a documented case where a law enforcement agency has attempted to coerce a mail service provider called [Lavabit](https://en.wikipedia.org/wiki/Lavabit) into